ec-jrc/lisflood-code/docs/3_step3_preparing-setting-file/index.md

 ### Groundwater parameters

-The following parameters control the [simulation of shallow and deeper groundwater](https://ec-jrc.github.io/lisflood-model/2_13_stdLISFLOOD_groundwater/) *GwLossFraction* should be kept at 0 unless prior information clearly indicates that groundwater is lost beyond the catchment boundaries (or to deep groundwater systems).
-The other parameters are treated as calibration constants.
+The following parameters control the [simulation of shallow and deeper groundwater](https://ec-jrc.github.io/lisflood-model/2_13_stdLISFLOOD_groundwater/).
 All these parameters can be defined as single values or maps.

 ```xml
 	<comment>